mbilski/exhaustivestruct/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mbilski/exhaustivestruct)](https://goreportcard.com/badge/github.com/mbilski/exhaustivestruct)

-exhaustivestruct is a go static analysis tool to find structs that have some, but no all, initialized fields.
+exhaustivestruct is a go static analysis tool to find structs that have uninitialized fields.

 > :warning: This linter is meant to be used only for special cases.
 > It is not recommended to use it for all files in a project.